Learn how a SIP server works with VAX VOIP - SIP VoIP Explained

 VoIP SIP enables businesses to keep their existing phone numbers when switching from traditional phone systems to VoIP services.
 This number portability ensures that companies maintain continuity in their communications and do not have to worry about updating contact information with clients or partners.

-The role of SIP in VoIP communication
+The role of SIP in VoIP

 SIP (Session Initiation Protocol) plays a pivotal role in the functioning of VoIP (Voice over Internet Protocol) by handling the signaling processes necessary for establishing and terminating voice calls over an IP network.
 Signaling is the backbone of communication systems, and SIP manages this process by ensuring that calls are properly initiated, connecting users through their devices, and appropriately ending the session once the call is complete.